-If the worst should happen and your site gets hacked, becomes corrupted or completely crashes, BackupBuddy gives you the power to instantly restore you site back to a prior state before the issues arose.
+If the worst should happen and your site gets hacked, becomes corrupted, or completely crashes, BackupBuddy gives you the power to instantly restore your site back to a prior state before the issues arose.

 iThemes Security Pro

-Similarly, iThemes Security Pro is a WordPress security plugin that puts layers or protection between your WordPress site and the dangers of outside security breaches, hacks, attacks and malware.
+Similarly, iThemes Security Pro is a WordPress security plugin that puts layers of protection between your WordPress site and the dangers of outside security breaches, hacks, attacks, and malware.